jplomas/one-click-reveal-js/README.md

 Click one of the buttons above!
 A free-tier [Netlify](https://netlify.com) or [Vercel](https://vercel.com/) account is all you need to deploy a reveal.js site in under 60 seconds 🚀

+You can also deploy to GitHub Pages _TODO: instructions_

 ## Editing

 Look in ``src/index.html`` in the repository cloned during the deploy.
 Committing changes to this file will re-deploy your site.